nforgeio/neonKUBE/Images/metricbeat/README.md

 **DO NOT USE: Work in progress**

-# Supported Tags
+# Image Tags

-Images are tagged with the embedded Elastic Metricbeat version.
+The following image tags identify deprecated images which will be deleted sometime in the future.

 * `5.2.0`
 * `5.3.0`
 * `5.4.0`
 * `5.5.0, latest`

+Supported images are tagged with the Metricbeat version plus the image build date.

 **NOTE:**